 expertise to determine the most appropriate care plan for you.

-these therapies to you for the greatest likelihood of a good outcome.
+to you for the greatest likelihood of a good outcome.

 - Throughout your treatment, your team of medical oncologists, nurse practitioners, nurses, dietitians, social workers, and other staff will work to minimize the side effects of chemotherapy and maximize your quality of life.